piero-ranalli/LFTools/README.md

 redshift.
 Several models have been proposed in the literature;
 currently the most favoured ones are:

-  * LDDE (luminosity-dependent density evolution), requiring 5 parameters to describe the evolution;
+  * LDDE (luminosity-dependent density evolution), requiring 5 or 11
+    parameters to describe the evolution;
   * LADE (luminosity and density evolution), requiring 4 parameters.